saichaitanya-c/line-following-bot-with-2-ir-sensors/README.md

 - **Turn Durations:** `TURN_DURATIONleft` and `TURN_DURATIONright` can be adjusted to control the sharpness and duration of the turns.
 - **Motor Speed:** `MOTOR_SPEED` and the values in `driveStraight()`, `turnRight()`, and `turnLeft()` functions can be modified to change the robot's speed and responsiveness.

-This code provides a straightforward implementation for a basic line-following robot using digital IR sensors.
-It’s a great starting point for projects involving autonomous navigation.

----

-You can adjust the description as needed to fit your specific project details!